-An Australian citizen (If you are born on or after 20 August 1986 you will be required to supply additional evidence if you are using your birth certificate as evidence); OR
+(if you are born on or after 20 August 1986 you will be required to supply additional evidence if you are using your birth certificate as evidence);

-The holder of a permanent humanitarian visa who is usually resident in Australia; OR
+the holder of a permanent humanitarian visa who is usually resident in Australia;